SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

     git push -u origin task-2
     ```

-During this task, we will focus on how to make our infrastructure more flexible.
+In this task, we will focus on how to make our infrastructure more flexible.
 To
-achieve this goal, we need a tool that allow each node to know about the other nodes.
+achieve this goal, we will use a tool that allows each node to know about the state of other nodes.

 We will use `Serf` for this.
-You can read more about this tool on https://www.serf.io/
+You can read more about this tool at <https://www.serf.io/>.

-The idea is that each container will have a `serf agent` running on it.
-When a node
-appear or disappear, we will be able to react accordingly. `Serf` propagates events
-in its cluster and then each node can trigger scripts depending which event was fired.
+The idea is that each container will have a _serf agent_ running on it.
+When a node appears or disappears, we will be able to react accordingly. `Serf` propagates events in its cluster and then each node can trigger scripts depending on which event was fired.

 So in summary, in our infrastructure, we want the following:

 1. Start our load balancer (HAProxy) and let it stay alive forever (or at least for the longest uptime as possible).

-2. Start one or more backend nodes at anytime after the load balancer has been started
+2. Start one or more backend nodes at any time after the load balancer has been started.

-3. Make sure the load balancer knows about the nodes that appears and the nodes that disappear.
+3. Make sure the load balancer knows about the nodes that appear and the nodes that disappear.
 For this,
   it means we want to react and reconfigure the load balancer accordingly to the topology state.

-On the paper, the things seems quite clear and easy but to achieve everything, it remains few
+On paper, the things seems quite clear and easy but to achieve everything, there remain a few
-steps to be ready.
+steps to be done before we are ready.
 So we will start by installing `Serf` and see how it is working with simple events
 and triggers.

 To install `Serf`, we have to add the following Docker instruction in the `ha`
 and `webapp` Docker files.
-Replace the `TODO: [Serf] Install` in
+Replace the line `TODO: [Serf] Install` in
 [ha/Dockerfile](ha/Dockerfile#L13) and [webapp/Dockerfile](webapp/Dockerfile#L18)
 with the following instruction: